PhD Yearly Milestone Guide

 - Select Committee (see rules on Exam Report)

-- Submit Title of Thesis to Graduate School – see doctoral deadlines for dates
+- Submit Title of Thesis to Graduate School when you apply to graduate in your Buff portal– see doctoral deadlines for dates

-- Complete Doctoral Exam Report for committee approval –select Final (at least 3 weeks prior to Defense Date)
+- Submit a Doctoral Final Exam Form for committee approval at least 2 weeks prior to defense.

 - Submit Thesis to Graduate School electronically - see doctoral deadlines for dates and instructions.

 - Submit 3 hard copies of thesis to Graduate Coordinator.
-Same due date as Graduate School submission date.
 This version will serve as the archival copy kept by the University Library.
 These three copies will be bound for you by the department free of charge (one for you, one for the department, and one for your advisor)

 - One copy must be printed single sided, on 8.5 x 11 watermarked paper of at least 25 % cotton and 20# weight.